 - No spending limit: Because the Centurion® Card has no preset spending limits, you can use it to buy big ticket items that you may not be able to purchase with other credit cards.
 Since a black card is a charge card rather than a credit card, charges must be paid in full each month.

 If you don't get an invite to the American Express Centurion® Card or decide it's not right for you, consider these credit card alternatives.

-- Chase Sapphire Preferred® Card: With the Chase Sapphire Preferred® Card, you can earn 2 points per dollar spent on travel and dining at restaurants and 1 point per dollar on all other purchases.
-The Chase Sapphire Preferred® Card currently offers a sign-up bonus of 60,000 points for spending $4,000 on purchases in the first 3 months.
-You can redeem these points for $750 in travel purchases.
+- Chase Sapphire Preferred® Card: With the Chase Sapphire Preferred® Card, you can earn 2 points per dollar spent on travel and dining at restaurants (including takeout and eligible delivery services), 2 points per dollar on up to $1,000 spent per month on groceries (including pickup and eligible delivery services) through April 2021, 5 points per $1 spent on Lyft rides through March 2022, and 1 point per dollar on all other purchases.
+The Chase Sapphire Preferred® Card currently offers a sign-up bonus of 80,000 points for spending $4,000 on purchases in the first 3 months.
+You can redeem these points for $1,000 in travel purchases.

 - Luxury Card™ Mastercard® Black Card™: The Luxury Card™ Mastercard® Black Card™ offers airline credit, free access to airport lounges, and a number of other travel perks.
 Unlike the American Express black card, you don't need an invitation to get the Luxury Card™ Mastercard® Black Card™.

 - The Platinum Card® from American Express: You don't have to be as much of a big spender to apply for The Platinum Card® from American Express.
 It's similar to the black card, as it offers complimentary access to airport lounges, concierge services and hotel elite status.